 Compensation decisions regarding executive compensation are made by the Compensation Committee.
-The Compensation Committee believes that a sensibly-structured, incentive-aligning compensation program is critical to the creation of long-term stockholder value.
+The Compensation Committee believes that a sensiblystructured, incentive-aligning compensation program is critical to the creation of long-term stockholder value.
 The following table summarizes certain highlights of our compensation practices:

-What W e Do: What We Don't Do: ✓ Align pay with performance by linking a substantial portion of compensation to the achievement of predefined performance metrics Do NOT provide tax gross-ups in any circumstance √ Retain an independent compensation consultant Do NOT provide excessive perquisites for executives \checkmark Require compliance with stock ownership guidelines Do NOT provide guaranteed bonuses √ Include double-trigger change-in-control provisions in equity awards Do NOT provide discount stock options or stock appreciation rights n 1 Place caps on incentive award opportunities Do NOT pay dividends on performance-based restricted sto units prior to vesting ck Maintain a clawback policy Do NOT permit unapproved pledging of our common stock 1 Prohibit hedging of Company shares and option trading Do NOT add back to our equity compensation plan reserves shares tendered as payment for shares withheld for taxes any
+What We Do: at We Don't Do: ~ Align pay with performance by linking a substantial portion of compensation to the achievement of predefined performance metrics × Do NOT provide tax gross-ups in any circumstance \checkmark Retain an independent compensation consultant X Do NOT provide excessive perquisites for executives \checkmark Require compliance with stock ownership guidelines × Do NOT provide guaranteed bonuses \checkmark Include double-trigger change-in-control provisions in equity awards × Do NOT provide discount stock options or stock appreciation rights \checkmark Place caps on incentive award opportunities × Do NOT pay dividends on performance-based restricted stock units prior to vesting \checkmark Maintain a clawback policy X Do NOT permit unapproved pledging of our common stock ~ Prohibit hedging of Company shares and option trading × Do NOT add back to our equity compensation plan reserves any shares tendered as payment for shares withheld for taxes